OscarB89/Pipeface/README.md

 ```
 As a user,
 So that I can make posts securely,
-I would like to be able to sign up with a unique username, email and password
+I would like to be able to sign up with a unique username, email and password.
 ```

 ```